wp-plugins/wp-media-library-categories/readme.txt

 * fixed bug (when having a category with apostrophe)

 = 1.3 =
-* Add support for bulk actions (to change category from multiple media items at once)
+* add support for bulk actions (to change category from multiple media items at once)
 * support for WordPress 3.8

 = 1.2 =
-* Better internationalisation
+* better internationalisation

 = 1.1 =
-* Add a link to media categories on the plugin page
+* add a link to media categories on the plugin page

 = 1.0 =
-* Initial release.
+* initial release.